jeffdeville/device-webprobe/readme.txt

 device simulator:
 -----------------
-python modsim.py -m tcp mbmap_test_device.xml
+sudo python modsim.py -m tcp mbmap_test_device.xml
 Logs are in /var/log/cherrypy

 core:
 -----
 install them on the target system as a python lib.
 Beats the hell out of me how to do that

 service:
 --------
 sudo cherryd -c suns_device_service.config -i suns_device_service -d